birintsev/Pulsar/readme.md

 ##Project configuration

- Currently, '.properties' file-based configuration is supported only.
+ Currently, '.properties'-formatted file-based configuration supported only.
  Below is a list of supported application properties:
- * `database.connection.url`             -   database connection url (required)
+ * `pulsar.database.connection.url`             -   database connection url
+                                                    (required)
- * `database.connection.user`            -   database user that will be used
+ * `pulsar.database.connection.user`            -   database user that will be
-                                             when interacting
+                                                    used when interacting with
-                                             with a DB (required)
+                                                    a DB (required)
- * `database.connection.password`        -   database user profile password
+ * `pulsar.database.connection.password`        -   database user profile
+                                                    password
- * `database.connection.driver_class`    -   JDBC dirver class (required)
+ * `pulsar.database.connection.driver_class`    -   JDBC dirver class (required)
- * `database.connection.dialect`         -   Hibernate dialect (represents
+ * `pulsar.database.dialect`                    -   Hibernate dialect
-                                             a type of database used in
+                                                    (represents a type of
+                                                    database used in Hibernate
                                                     to generate SQL statements
-                                             for a particular relational DB)
+                                                    for a particular
+                                                    relational DB)
- * `server.port`                         -   a port number that application will
+ * `server.port`                                -   a port number that an
+                                                    application instance
+                                                    will listen to
-                                             listen to (default value is 19991)
+                                                    (default value is 19991)
+ * `pulsar.log.directory`                       -   a folder, where log files
+                                                    will be stored
+                                                    (default value is
+                                                    a parent folder
+                                                    for the running JAR)

+ **Note**, that properties above will take effect on application startup only.
+ That is, if you use *another* command but `start`, *that command* set of configurations (or a default one) considered as effective.

 ##Used software

  Here is a list of programms/3d parties libraries that were used: